APPLICATIONS ARE NOW OPEN

 - This bi-weekly payment schedule is processed automatically through our secure online system.
 Students do not need to manually make additional payments.

-Option 2 – Pay in Full:- Full Payment: $900 if paid in full by December 30, 2025
+Option 2 – Pay in Full: (DISCOUNT)- Full Payment: $900 (-$100 discount if paid in full for by March 20th, 2026. )

 Payment Requirements: